wp-plugins/wp-seo-html-sitemap/readme.txt

 2. This is a screenshot of the admin options page

 == Changelog ==
+= 0.9.5 =
+* BUGS FIXED: Error when checking Yoast Plugin for Categories to exclude
+* NEW FEATURE: Changed plugin output to now be multilingual friendly

 = 0.9.4 =
 * BUGS FIXED: Fixed link appearing on top of sitemap html if no blog page is set.
 (Thanks to muradabuseta and Adam B. for finding the error)
 * NEW FEATURE: Changed the heading text for the Posts to be the page name selected to show the Posts.